zsabbagh/popify/userEvaluation2.md

 17:

     The buttons for "Get recommendations" and "Add songs to playlist" were more strategically located.
+The view for checkout has been redesigned.

 19: